Nwoye-Ezekiel/zee-printer/README.md

 # 🖨️ Animated Receipt Printer – Zee Printer

 This is a pixel-perfect, animated receipt printer created entirely with **pure CSS** - no images, no SVGs, no icons.
-It features dynamic printing effects, responsive scaling, a blinking indicator, and clean DOM management, all designed to mimic real-world hardware behavior.
+It features dynamic printing effects, responsive scaling, a blinking indicator, sound feedback during printing, and clean DOM management, all designed to mimic real-world hardware behavior.

 View Live: 🔗 [Zee Printer Demo](https://nwoye-ezekiel.github.io/zee-printer/)